tokio-rs/tokio-rfcs/tokio-reform.md

 This API should be used in functions like `block_until` that enter executors, i.e. that block until some future completes (or other event occurs).
-Consequently, nested uses of `TaskRunner`, or usage of `current_thread::block_until` within a `TaskRunner` or thread pool, will panic, alerting the user to a bug.
+Consequently, nested uses of `block_until`, or uses within a thread pool, will panic, alerting the user to a bug.

+Executors should publicly expose access to an `Enter` only during initialization, e.g. many executors provide for "initialization hooks" for setting up worker threads, and these hooks and provide temporary access to an `Enter`.
+That restriction is leveraged by methods like `Handle::make_default_for`, which are intended to only be used during executor thread initialization.

 ## The `futures-timer` crate